Agould94/Crypto_prices_app/README.md

 User enters Cryptocurrency name, gets price.
-User enters cryptocurrency markets(where they can trade currency), gets a list of marktets cryptocurrency has many markets through wallets marketplaces have many cryptocurrencies.
+User enters cryptocurrency markets(where they can trade currency), gets a list of marktets -user can calculate what an inputted amount of a cryptocurrency is worth.
+-rounds to the nearest dollar
+cryptocurrency has many markets through wallets marketplaces have many cryptocurrencies.

 ## Installation